Order of St. Bernadette of Antioch

 The same criteria would apply as question 3.

-5. I lean toward buddhism and esoterics, can I become Clergy?
+I lean toward Buddhism and esoterics, can I become Clergy?

 Yes you can still enrol, just because you see the good in another pathway to God does NOT make you unsuitable --- remember Jesus was an Essene ---Essene being a Jew who is a Druid.

 Yes, we actually have two monastic style orders under the church's protection.
-Click here for Separate Orders.
 A certain monastic style may be the preference of many people and some may even wish to start their own order after being ordained.
 This would have to be discussed with the Presiding Archbishop, or Dean of St Michael's Divinity School.

 Yes, we are fully recognized with the Australian government as a recognized religion.